leslylopez43/Assigment2.backup/readme 2.md

-# Web pages
-## Home page
-The Home page is the landing page which introduces the website to the visitor and introduces the latest games with links to go to the Current Computer games page
-## Current computer games
-Current computer games highlights the latest computer.
-## Contact us
-The contact us page provides the user with a form to capture the name and email of anyone wishing to contact us.
-The form is linked to a PHP script that will automatically send the request via email and also generates an automated reply.
-The form uaes the POST method for security so that the user's details are not made visible in the URL
-## about Us
-This page give information about the website, its aims and contains a donation button for those wishing to give some money if they so wish.
-## Forum page
-The forum page consists of a chat facility created using Django and puts visitors in touch with each other to discuss computer games
-# GAME RULES:
-A player can choose between two symbols with his opponent, usual game uses “X” and “O”.

-The player that gets to play first will get the "X" mark (we call him/her player 1) and the player that gets to play second will get the "O" mark (we call him/her player 2).

-Player 1 and 2 take turns making moves with Player 1 playing mark “X” and Player 2 playing mark “O”.

-A player marks any of the 3x3 squares with his mark (“X” or “O”) and their aim is to create a straight line horizontally, vertically or diagonally with two intensions:
-a.
-One of the players gets three of his/her marks in a row (vertically, horizontally, or diagonally) i.e. that player wins the game.
-b.
-If no one can create a straight line with their own mark and all the positions on the board are occupied, then the game ends in a draw/tie.Design
 The interface consists of Wireframes – 3 wireframes for each page – (one for each of PC size, Ipad, Smartphone ) – The files are included named as follows:
 |Web page| File name|
 | ------ | ------ |